pisto/spaghettimod/README.md

 You can debug the server and client code, C++ and Lua, without network timeouts, thanks to the patch [enetnotimeouts.diff](https://raw.github.com/pisto/spaghettimod/master/enetnotimeouts.diff).
 Follow this procedure:

-1. download and install the [SDoS test client](https://github.com/pisto/sdos-test), or compile apply the patch to your client
+1. download and install the [SDoS test client](https://github.com/pisto/sdos-test), or apply the patch to your client
 2. start the server, optionally under a C++ debugger
   * the standard bootstrap file tries to run the [Eclipse LDT remote debugger](https://wiki.eclipse.org/Koneki/LDT/Developer_Area/User_Guides/User_Guide_1.1#Attach_Debug), which must be placed in the top directory
 3. start the client, optionally under a debugger, and connect to the server
-4. issue `/enetnotimeouts 1` on the client, and `engine.serverhost.noTimeouts = 1`
+4. issue `/enetnotimeouts 1` on the client, and `engine.serverhost.noTimeouts = 1` on the server

 With these steps, you can stop the execution with any of the three debuggers involved, and resume at will without timeouts.